PenGuln/DFT/README.md

 # Discriminative Finetuning (DFT)

-This repository contains the implementation for the paper "Discriminative Finetuning of Generative Large Language Models without Reward Models and Preference Data".
+This repository contains the implementation for the paper [Discriminative Finetuning of Generative Large Language Models without Reward Models and Preference Data](https://arxiv.org/abs/2502.18679).

 ## Model Checkpoints